phc0615/pagination/README.md

-## Practice pagination
+## item per page

-A PHP based pagination feature filtered by number of product items.
+A PHP user defined pagination feature, filtered by number of product items.
 Need to connect to database before utillizing it.